rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

 Let's take the previous code block apart again.
-In order to redirect a user to another page programmtically, we need access to React Router.
+In order to redirect a user to another page programmatically, we need access to React Router.
 The React Router package offers a neat [higher order component](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) to make the router properties accessible in the props of a component.
 That's why the SignUpPage component is passed to the `withRouter()` higher order component.
 The relevant property for us from the router props is the `history` object.
 It can be used to push routes to it for a redirect.
 That's why the history is passed down to the SignUpForm component.

 Just in case: There is no particular reason why I wrapped the SignUpPage and not the SignUpForm with the higher order component.

 Eventually, the history object of the router can be used in the `onSubmit()` class method.
 If a request resolves successfully, you can push any route to the history object.
-Since the pushed route is defined in our App component with a correspondeing component, the displayed page component will change after the redirect.
+Since the pushed route is defined in our App component with a corresponding component, the displayed page component will change after the redirect.

 You can run your application now and checkout if the sign up process works for you.
 If you signed up a user successfully, you should be redirected to the home page.
-If the sign up fails, you should see a error message.
+If the sign up fails, you should see an error message.
 Try to sign up a user with the same email address twice and verify that the following or a similar error message shows up: "The email address is already in use by another account.".
 Congratulations, you signed up your first user via firebase authentication.

 {{% chapter_header "Sign In with React and Firebase" "react-firebase-sign-in" %}}

 A sign up automatically results into a sign in of a user.
 That's something you will notice later on eventually.
-However, of course we cannot rely on it, because a user could already be signed up but not signed in to your application.
+However, of course, we cannot rely on it, because a user could already be signed up but not signed in to your application.

 Let's implement the sign in now.
-It is similiar to the sign up mechanism and components, so this time I will not split up any code blocks.
-It's straigth forward if you went through the previous sign up form.
+It is similar to the sign up mechanism and components, so this time I will not split up any code blocks.
+It's straight forward if you went through the previous sign up form.

 In *src/components/SignIn.js* file: